- Kerala Backwaters

 Day 10 Madurai-Periyar

-After breakfast depart for Periyar, home to India's famous wildlife sanctuary, for a two-night stay at the locally rated 5-star Elephant Court hotel.
+After breakfast depart on the long journey to Periyar (87 miles, three hours and 30 minutes), home to India's famous wildlife sanctuary, for a two-night stay at the 5-star Sarovar Poetree (3Q).
+B, D

 Day 11 Periyar